blinkbitcoin/blink-nostr/README.md

 Blink Nostr is a bridge service that:

 1. Connects to a Lightning Network node (LND)
-2. Listens for paid invoices
+2. Listens for paid Lightning invoices via LND subscriptions
+3. Monitors MongoDB for intraledger payments via optimized polling
-3. Retrieves zap request metadata from Redis
+4. Retrieves zap request metadata from Redis
-4. Creates and signs Nostr zap receipt events (kind 9735)
+5. Creates and signs Nostr zap receipt events (kind 9735)
-5. Broadcasts these events to specified Nostr relays
+6. Broadcasts these events to specified Nostr relays

 ## Components